 Cost comparison

-Call centres often charge on a per-call or per-minute basis.
-Over time, these costs add up – particularly if the calls are short, repetitive, and low value.
+Call centres typically charge per call or per minute.
+Over time, these costs accumulate—particularly when many calls are short, repetitive, and low-value.

-AI assistants, by contrast, are typically billed on a monthly or usage-based subscription.
-The cost per conversation is significantly lower, especially when volumes are high.
+AI assistants, by contrast, usually operate on monthly or usage-based subscriptions.
+The cost per conversation is significantly lower, especially at higher volumes.

-AI also offers consistency.
+AI also delivers consistency.
 Every interaction follows your preferred flow.
 Every lead is qualified to the same standard.
 Every response is tracked, logged, and auditable.

-This improves client experience and reduces operational risk.
-It also gives managers more visibility into performance – something that’s difficult to achieve with fragmented or manual call centre reporting.
+This improves the client experience and reduces operational risk.
+It also gives managers better visibility into performance—something that's difficult to achieve with fragmented or manual call centre reporting.

 When to consider the switch

-• Teams that struggle to respond quickly, especially outside working hours
+• Teams struggling to respond quickly, especially outside working hours

 • Businesses looking to reduce reliance on external call handling

-• Operations teams seeking to improve data capture and reporting
+• Operations seeking to improve data capture and CRM integration

-It’s not about removing human contact.
-It’s about using AI where it makes sense – repetitive, predictable, time-sensitive conversations that don’t require a negotiator’s expertise.
+It's not about removing human contact.
+It's about deploying AI where it makes most sense—for repetitive, predictable, time-sensitive conversations that don't require a negotiator's expertise.

 A smarter way to scale

 As the property market becomes more competitive, responsiveness and efficiency matter more than ever.
-AI assistants offer estate agencies a reliable, scalable, and cost-effective way to improve enquiry handling without relying on costly third-party call centres.
+AI assistants offer estate agencies a reliable, scalable, and cost-effective way to improve enquiry handling without the overhead of third-party call centres.